-

 Objective of the analysis

-The analysis of gases emitted by a sample makes it possible to identify and quantify the volatile compounds released by a solid or liquid subjected to a specific temperature or environment.
-It applies to phenomena of thermal degradation , evaporation, residual emissions or chemical reactions.
+Analyzing the gases emitted by a sample allows for the identification and quantification of volatile compounds released by a solid or liquid subjected to a specific temperature or environment.
+It is applicable to phenomena such as thermal degradation , evaporation, residual emissions, and chemical reactions.

 This analysis is essential for:

-• Assess the composition of gaseous emissions from a material, ingredient or finished product
+• Evaluate the composition of gaseous emissions from a material, ingredient, or finished product

 • Controlling air quality in confined environments